cds-hooks/docs/docs/specification/current.md

 ## Providing FHIR Resources to a CDS Service

-Each CDS Service will require specific FHIR resources in order to compute the recommendations the CDS Client requests.
+CDS Services require specific FHIR resources in order to compute the recommendations the CDS Client requests.
 If real-world performance were no issue, a CDS Client could launch a CDS Service passing only context data (such as the current user and patient ids), and the CDS Service could obtain authorization to access the CDS Client's FHIR API, retrieving any resources required via FHIR read or search interactions.
-Given that CDS Services SHOULD respond quickly (on the order of 500 ms.), this specification defines a process to allow a CDS Service to request and obtain FHIR resources efficiently.
+Given that CDS Services SHOULD respond quickly (on the order of 500 ms.), this specification defines  mechanisms that allow a CDS Service to request and obtain FHIR resources more efficiently.

 Two optional methods are provided.
-First, FHIR resources MAY be obtained by passing "prefetched" data from the CDS Client to the CDS Service in the service call.
-FHIR resources requested in the [CDS Service discovery response](#response) are passed as key-value pairs, with each key matching a key described in the discovery response, and each value being a FHIR resource.
+In the furst method, FHIR resources MAY be obtained by passing "prefetched" data from the CDS Client to the CDS Service in the service call.
+If data is to be prefetched, the CDS Service registers a set of "prefetch templates" with the CDS Client, as described in the [Prefetch Template](#prefetch-template) section below.
+These "prefetch templates" are defined in the [CDS Service discovery response](#response).
+The FHIR resources are passed as key-value pairs, with each key matching a key described in the discovery response, and each value being a FHIR resource.
 Note that in the case of searches, this resource may be a [`searchset`](http://hl7.org/fhir/bundle.html#searchset) Bundle.
-If data are to be prefetched, the CDS Service registers a set of "prefetch templates" with the CDS Client, as described in the [Prefetch Template](#prefetch-template) section below.

 The second method enables the CDS Service to retrieve FHIR resources for itself, without the need to request and obtain its own authorization.
 If the CDS Client decides to have the CDS Service fetch its own FHIR resources, the CDS Client obtains and passes directly to the CDS Service a bearer token issued for the CDS Service's use in executing FHIR API calls against the CDS Client's FHIR server to obtain the required resources.
 Some CDS Clients MAY pass prefetched data, along with a bearer token for the CDS Service to use if additional resources are required.

-Each CDS Client SHOULD decide which approach, or combination, is preferred, based on performance considerations and assessment of attendant security and safety risks.
+Each CDS Client SHOULD decide which approach, or combination, is preferred, based on performance considerations and assessment of relevant security and safety risks.
 CDS Services should be capable of accessing FHIR resources via either prefetch or from the CDS Client's FHIR server.
 For more detail, see the [FHIR Resource Access](#fhir-resource-access) section below.

 Similarly, each CDS Client will decide what FHIR resources to authorize and to prefetch, based on the CDS Service discovery response's "prefetch" request and on the provider's assessment of the "minimum necessary."
 The CDS Client provider and the CDS Service provider will negotiate the set of FHIR resources to be provided, and how these data will be provided, as part of their service agreement.